henie1/henie1.github.io/index.md

 ---

 ## About Me
 - Hi, I am a Ph.D.
-Job Market Candidate in Economics at NUS (2022-2023) and will be available for interviews.
+Job Market Candidate in Economics at NUS (2022-2023).
-- Google Citations: 949, H-index: 14, I-10 Index: 17.
+- Google Citations: 955, H-index: 14, I-10 Index: 17.

 ## Research Interests

-- **Primary:** Monetary and Fiscal Policy, DSGE, Banking and Financial Markets
-- **Secondary:** Financial Econometrics, Environmental and Energy Economics
+- Monetary and Fiscal Policy, Banking and Financial Markets, Environmental and Energy Economics

 ## News